Noah211/SpaceInvaders3D/Assets/README.txt

 How to Run
 ----------
-Once the zip file has been downloaded, extract it, and navigate to SpaceInvaders3D\Builds and left click twice on SpaceInvaders3D.exe to run.
+Once the zip file has been downloaded, extract it, and navigate to SpaceInvaders3D\Builds\SpaceInvaders3D_Data.
+Extract the zip file, sharedassets0.zip, this must be done because the contents of the zip file are too large to upload to GitHub.
+Navigate back to SpaceInvaders3D\Builds and left click twice on SpaceInvaders3D.exe to run.

 Keyboard Controls
 -----------------